sitemill/craftcms-atomic-deploy-action/README.md

 ## Files ignored by rsync

-This action will look for an `.rsyncignore` file in your root directory, if not it will ignore the following files and folders by default:
+This action will look for an `.rsyncignore` file in your root directory.
+If it doesn't find one it will ignore the following files and folders by default:

 ```text
 .github